-So you’re all set for a total solar eclipse (or lunar eclipse), right?
+So you’re all set for a total solar eclipse or some solar eclipse for kids lessons and activities, right?

 Solar Eclipse Tee Directions

 - Plain black t-shirts (in the sizes you need)

 - Glow-in-Dark Fabric Paint in orange, white, and yellow

 - Regular Fabric Paint in dark red, orange, white, yellow, and black

 - Fabric marker (color of choice to show up on a black tshirt)

 - Stiff paint brush or a stiff bristled tooth brush

 You are taping a paper plate to a shirt and then brushing layers out from the paper plate like a sunburst.
 The first layer, red, will be brushed the furthest out into the t shirt.
 Then, orange will be brushed on top of the red, outward, but stopping before you get to the edge of the red.
 Lastly, a yellow layer will be brushed on top of the orange, but will not go all the way to the edge of the other layers.
 You want to leave some of each layer showing around the edge.
 (The red layer will be the farthest out, the orange layer to the middle, and the yellow layer the smallest (inner-most) layer.

 BE SURE TO READ THROUGH ALL OF THE INSTRUCTIONS BEFORE YOU BEGIN!